sleepntsheep/wsa-toolbox/README.md

 GUIDE: download and run main.exe in releases, it might take a while to start

+note:
-note: you should install adb first
+- you need to have adb installed

 ![demo](images/scr.png)